xtclang/xvm/javatools_launcher/README.md

 native launcher will need to be started in a debug mode, and then IDEA will need connect to that JVM, which will allow you to debug from IDEA:

-* Make a debug copy of the native launcher that you need to debug.
+* Make a debug copy of (or link to) the native launcher that you need to debug.
 For example, to debug the `xec` command, copy the `xec` file  to `debug_xec`.
 (The prefix of "debug" or "debug_" is required for this purpose; it is stripped off later by the `org.xvm.tool.Launcher` class.)

 * Create a config file for the new executable.
 Continuing the above example, that would be a file named `debug_xec.cfg`.
 Place the necessary JVM options into the configuration file, such as: